BugBlock/BugBlock-iOS/README.md

 ## First start

-After importing an SDK you need to import project in your AppDelegate:
+After importing an SDK you need to import the project in your AppDelegate:
 ```swift
 import BugBlock
 ```